 Dependent Adult Applications (Represented Adults)

 If a person does not have mental capacity to look after themselves or make decisions for themselves, someone needs to make those decisions for them.
-If a person who loses mental capacity had an enduring power of attorney or personal directive, then that document would allow someone to make decisions for them.
+In situations where a person who loses mental capacity had an enduring power of attorney or personal directive, then that document would allow someone to make decisions for them.
 If they did not, it will be up to the courts to appoint someone as a representative of that individual.
-The application is called a dependent adult application or a represented adult application.
+The application to the court is called a dependent adult application or a represented adult application.
 Call Kahane Law in Calgary, Alberta for the help you need 403-225-8810.
+Lastly, our lawyers assist clients with these issues regulatory and we understand how challenge a time this often is.

 How Do Dependent Adult Applications Work